Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Everolimus belongs to a group of drugs called mTOR inhibitors. mTOR is a protein that affects how cancer cells divide and grow.
 Everolimus works by blocking mTOR, which helps to stop or slow down the growth of the cancer.

-You must take it whole, with water at the same time each day.
+You should take it whole, with water at the same time each day.
 You can take it with or without food.

 What happens if I miss a dose?

-If you miss a dose of everolimus, or vomit soon after taking it, do not take an extra dose to make up for the one you missed.
-Keep to your usual amount and speak to someone in your treatment team.
+If you miss a dose of everolimus or are sick (vomit) soon after taking it, do not take an extra dose to make up for the one you missed.
+Take the next dose at the usual time and speak to someone in your treatment team.

 How long will I take everolimus for?

-You’ll have everolimus alongside exemestane for as long as your treatment team feels you’re benefiting from it.
-This will vary from person to person
+You’ll have everolimus alongside exemestane for as long as your treatment team feels you’re benefitting from it and any side effects are manageable.

 5. Side effects of everolimus